– In this first part of this blog, I introduced the benefits and need for organizations to include CMLs in their systems engineering processes.

 – In the second part of this blog, I went into more detail defining and explaining the activities and outcomes for each CML.

-– In the fourth part of this blog, I presented some tools to help implement, manage, and mature the project through the various CMLs i
+In this fourth part of this blog, I present some tools to help implement, manage, and mature the project through the various CMLs

-– In the fifth part of this blog, I discussed the applicability CMLs to other product development approaches including incremental and spiral development.
+In the fifth part of this blog, I discuss the applicability CMLs to other product development approaches including incremental and spiral development.

 – NASA, Systems Engineering Processes and Requirements, NPR7123.1B, April 2013, NASA Online Directives Information System (ODIS) Library: http://nodis3.gsfc.nasa.gov

 – Wessen, Randii R., Borden, Chester, Ziemer, John, Kwok, Johnny, Space mission concept development using concept maturity levels, NASA JPL, AIAA SPACE 2013 Conference & Exposition, San Diego, California, September 10-12, 2013 http://hdl.handle.net/2014/44299